Partition function of the Levin-Wen model

 Using a description of the Levin-Wen model excitations in terms of Wilson lines, we compute the degeneracy of the energy levels for any input anyon theory and for any trivalent graph embedded on any (orientable) compact surface.
 This result allows one to obtain the finite-size and finite-temperature partition function and to show that there are no thermal phase transitions.

 Topological quantum phases of matter have been intensively studied following the discovery of the fractional quantum Hall effect \cite{Tsui82}.
 In two dimensions, these phases are characterized by exotic emergent excitations known as anyons \cite{Leinaas77,Wilczek82} whose nontrivial braiding statistics have been recently probed experimentally \cite{Bartolomei20,Nakamura20}.
 Anyons are deeply related to the concept of topological order developed in the context of high-$T_c$ superconductivity \cite{Wen90_1,Wen17}.
-An important property of topologically-ordered systems is the dependence of the ground-state degeneracy with respect to the surface topology.
+An important property of topologically ordered systems is the dependence of the ground-state degeneracy with respect to the surface topology.
 The robustness of this degeneracy against local perturbations makes anyons promising candidates for topological quantum computation \cite{Kitaev03,Freedman03,Nayak08,Wang_book,Preskill_HP}.
-At low energies, topologically-ordered systems are described by topological quantum field theories establishing a link between the ground-state degeneracy and knot invariants~ \cite{Witten89}.
+At low energies, topologically ordered systems are described by topological quantum field theories establishing a link between the ground-state degeneracy and the knot invariants~ \cite{Witten89}.